 When I look at the list above, the two items I have been guilty of is drinking too many beverages and consuming too many PUFAs.
 I’ve never counted calories or carbs and think cardio is a mental illness.
 However, my entire adult life up until around 2009, I would drink water or coffee all day long.
 Then I watched Art De Vany’s Evolutionary Fitness lecture and he made a great case for drinking less water.
 Since then I have cut back on the water.
 One of the symptoms of overhydration mentioned in Diet Recovery 2 is dry skin.
 I can attest when I cut back on the water, my dry patches of skin went away.
 As for the PUFAs, I’m years into rejecting seed oils, but until very recently was consuming sunflower seeds and almonds regularly.

 Another symptom of excess water consumption mention in the book is headaches.
 This is where I learned about hyponatremia, which is having low salt levels, often caused by excessive beverage intake.
 Headaches are a common symptom of hyponatremia.

 The “Turn Up The Heat” Experiment

-I’m not convinced that I can raise my body temperature or that if I can that I will feel noticeably better, however it does make a lot sense to me.
+I’m not convinced that I can raise my body temperature or that if I can that I will feel noticeably better, however it does make a lot of sense to me.
 My background is in tech.
 I recall one project where my team was looking for ways to increase the speed of the application.
-We could optimize the database tables, rewrite queries, run some reports during off hours or a host of other labor intensive strategies.
+We could optimize the database tables, rewrite queries, run some reports during off-hours, or a host of other labor-intensive strategies.
 My project manager had a better idea.
 He bought a faster server.
 He threw more heat at the problem and it went away instantly.